gr33nm0nk2802/Data-Structures-and-Algorithms/JavaScript.md

 // expected output: 6
 ```

-ES6 introduces the spread operator, which allows us to expand arrays and other expressions in places where multiple parameters or elements are expected.
+ES6 introduces the **spread operator**, which allows us to expand arrays and other expressions in places where multiple parameters or elements are expected.

 The ES5 code below uses apply() to compute the maximum value in an array:
 ```